-Are you curious about Korean?
-Or maybe you want to know the difference between the South Korean and North Korean languages?
+Are you curious about Korean language?
+Or maybe you want to know the difference between how people speak in South Korea and North Korea?

 You’ve come to the right place!